 - Actively engages with interpretation of art at the Museum.
 Works with curatorial staff to develop interpretive materials for the permanent collection and provides comments on the visitor-friendliness of interpretive materials for special exhibitions.
 Collaborates with other education staff to create exhibition family guides.
 Works with docent committee to create tours of special exhibitions.
 Provides tours, talks, and lectures as needed at the Museum and in the community.

 - Assists marketing department with promoting and publicizing Education and Duncanson programs.
 Provides texts for marketing materials (e.g. Portico, program postcards and announcements).
 With education staff, maintains education components of the Museum’s website and e-commerce site.

-- M.A. in art history, art education, or museum studies, or equivalent experience.
+- M.A. in art history or equivalent experience.

 - 5-7 years of professional experience in the field of art museum education, 2-3 of which will have included supervisory experience.